 Even if you spent most of your thirties slathered in sunscreen, you might still begin to notice dark spots popping up.
 Add a microroller to your routine.
 It’s a completely safe at-home device that gently pricks your skin to help it rebuild.
 Recommendation: Microneedling Tool

-Work It Out:
+3. Work It Out:

 Get that blood pumping!
 Nothing helps your skin glow like breaking a good sweat.
 Sweat contains lactic acid, a hydrating and exfoliating powerhouse that helps skin look brighter and healthier.
 Try to keep your exercise routine interesting.
-Try yoga one day to tone and reverse signs of skin stress, cardio the next to increase blood flow to your skin, and weight training to visibly plump and tighten any crepey skin you might be seeing on your arms and legs.
+Try yoga one day to tone and reverse signs of skin stress, cardio the next to increase blood flow to your skin, and weight training to visibly tighten crepey skin.

 It probably comes as no surprise that the body becomes more sensitive to diet as we age.
-Because skin is naturally prone to dehydration in your 40s, you should load up on water-dense foods like melon, apples, bell peppers and cucumbers and drink lots of water.
+Because the skin is naturally prone to dehydration in your 40s, you should load up on water-dense foods like melon, apples, bell peppers, and cucumbers and drink lots of water.
 Recommendation: Eat colorfully!
 Tomatoes, blueberries, spinach—some of nature’s most vibrant foods are also the healthiest, nourishing your skin from the inside out with essential antioxidants.